 Step three: Lifestyle and family

 Next, we will ask some questions about you, your lifestyle and your family’s medical history.

 Step four: Results

-With all this information, we can then show you your results and identify ways that improvements could be made and how we can further support you, if required.
+With all this information, we can then share your results with you and identify ways that improvements could be made and how we can further support you if required.

 Step five: Survey